jeremycherfas/user/pages/03.blog/2019-10-2-3/listen.md

 ---
-title: "Listened to: WS More or Less: Peaty v.
+title: "&#127911; WS More or Less: Peaty v.
 Bolt: Which is the greatest world record?"
 published: true
 date: 02-10-2019 19:27
 taxonomy: